 - A move from divergent headquarters, affiliate, and site processes to integrated business capabilities across the company’s global footprint.

 To support these significant changes a BPO Governance Structure and Oversight process was created.
 Key components included:

-- An Outsourcing Governance COE responsible for contract change management, service level monitoring, external benchmarking, and billing administration.
+- An Outsourcing Governance COE is responsible for contract change management, service-level monitoring, external benchmarking, and billing administration.

 - And finally, Global Process Leads, responsible for continuous improvement, operating model changes, model efficiency tracking, and efficiency analytics.

-Governing and controlling changes to the model is accomplished using a Continuous Improvement Request process that is a formalized governance process for adapting and improving the global operating model.
+Governing and controlling changes to the model are accomplished using a Continuous Improvement Request process which is a formalized governance process for adapting and improving the global operating model.
 The approach uses a “community forum” to represent business stakeholders so that they can voice their needs and propose changes to the operating model.
-The process also provides visibility to Shared Services global process leaders and enterprise IT managers.
+The process also provides visibility to Shared Services global process leaders and enterprise IT, managers.
 Finally, it serves as a demand intake channel, using an informed vetting process and control mechanism to allow needed change and improvement while maintaining the integrity of the global operating model.